Welloprim/fifitu/apps-flask/README.md

-# Deploy Keras Model with Flask as Web App in 10 Minutes
+# Keras Model with Flask

 > A pretty and customizable web app to deploy your DL model with ease